 In 2013, the Parent determined that the deferred tax assets were more-likely-than-not to be realized in future years, based on three years of consistent profits.
 Accordingly, the Company reversed the valuation allowance, in the amount of \$ 2.5 million.
 The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.

 The ultimate realization of deferred tax assets depends on the generation of future taxable income during the periods in which those temporary differences are deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax-planning strategies in making this assessment.
-The valuation allowance for deferred tax assets as of December 31, 2014 and 2013, was \$3,319 and \$ 1,595 respectively.
-The net change in the total valuation allowance for each of the years ended December 31, 2014, 2013 and 2012, was an increase (decrease) of \$1,724, \$(2,540) and \$1,095, respectively.
+The valuation allowance for deferred tax assets as of December 31, 2015 and 2014 was \$3,100 and \$3,192 respectively.
+The net change in the total valuation allowance for each of the years ended December 31, 2015, 2014 and 2013, was an increase (decrease) of \$(192), \$1,597 and \$(2,540), respectively h.
+Accounting for uncertainty in income taxes:

-Certain comparative figures in Note 14F and 14G have been changed to reflect changes in the deferred tax assets and liabilities and related valuation allowance.
+Certain comparative figures in Notes 14F and 14G have been changed to reflect changes in the deferred tax assets and liabilities and related valuation allowance in order to confirm with current period presentation.